-GARY BEASLEY, Co-Founder and CEO, ROOFSTOCK

-- MARK CALABRIA, Senior Advisor, CATO INSTITUTE and Former Director, FHFA - MICHAEL FRATANTONI, Chief Economist, Senior Vice President, Research and Industry Technology, MBA | MORTGAGE BANKERS ASSOCIATION - SAM KHATER, Chief Economist, FREDDIE MAC - TED TOZER, Non-Resident Fellow, THE URBAN INSTITUTE - DON WHITE, Chief Risk Officer, PENNYMAC
+- GARY BEASLEY, Co-Founder and CEO, ROOFSTOCK - MARK CALABRIA, Senior Advisor, CATO INSTITUTE and Former Director, FHFA - MICHAEL FRATANTONI, Chief Economist, Senior Vice President, Research and Industry Technology, MBA | MORTGAGE BANKERS ASSOCIATION - SAM KHATER, Chief Economist, FREDDIE MAC - TED TOZER, Non-Resident Fellow, THE URBAN INSTITUTE - DON WHITE, Chief Risk Officer, PENNYMAC

-1200 - 0100 1.4 YOU CAN'T MANAGE (OR PRICE) WHAT YOU CAN'T MEASURE: Aggregating Loan and Property Level Data - How Mortgage Analytics Must Evolve to Account for Climate Risk
+1200 - 0100 1.4 YOU CAN'T MANAGE (OR PRICE) WHAT YOU CAN'T MEASURE: How Mortgage Analytics Must Evolve to Account for Climate Risk

-Every risk manager tends to quote management guru Peter Drucker, who said, "You can't manage what you can't measure".
-The first step in pricing risk is to measure - or quantify - the risk, which requires a tremendous amount of accurate and integrated loan and property level data, and herein lies the challenge.
-Currently, loan and property level data are disaggregated and dispersed among several different agencies and entities.
+The first step in pricing risk is to quantify it, which requires a tremendous amount of accurate and integrated loan and property level data.
+Herein lies the challenge: Currently, loan and property level data are disaggregated and dispersed among several different agencies and entities.
 Data providers in the mortgage banking and real estate industries continue to improve the access, accuracy and reliability of data at the property and loan level which is, after all, the "Holy Grail" of the industry.
-However, there are blind spots, including the impact of the change in insurance cost and property damage losses, as well as homeowner behavior.
+However, there are blind spots, including the impact of the change in insurance cost and property damage losses, homeowner behavior and data transparency limitations.
 This session looks at the most effective ways to obtain loan and property level data for pricing risk, the strengths and weaknesses of different approaches and the consequences of maintaining the status quo.
-In addition to the crucial need to measure and price the risk of climate change, it is equally important to measure and quantify the cost savings of resilience.
 Stay with us, we're going somewhere with this...